ofiwg/libfabric/man/fi_cq.3.md

 Returned source addressing data is converted from the native address used by the underlying fabric into an fi_addr_t, which may be used in transmit operations.
-Returning fi_addr_t requires that the source address be inserted into the address vector associated with the receiving endpoint.
-For applications using API version 1.5 and later (specified through the fi_getinfo call), if the source address has not been inserted into the address vector, fi_cq_readfrom will return -FI_EAVAIL.
+Typically, returning fi_addr_t requires that the source address be inserted into the address vector associated with the receiving endpoint.
+For endpoints allocated using the FI_SOURCE_ERR capability, if the source address has not been inserted into the address vector, fi_cq_readfrom will return -FI_EAVAIL.
 The completion will then be reported through fi_cq_readerr with error code -FI_EADDRNOTAVAIL.
 See fi_cq_readerr for details.

+If FI_SOURCE is specified without FI_SOURCE_ERR, source addresses which cannot be mapped to a local fi_addr_t will be reported as FI_ADDR_NOTAVAIL.
+The behavior is dependent on the type of address vector in use.
+For AVs of type FI_AV_MAP, source addresses may be mapped directly to an fi_addr_t value, even if the source address were not inserted into the AV.
+This allows the provider to optimize the reporting of the source fi_addr_t without the overhead of verifying whether the address is in the AV.
+If full address validation is necessary, FI_SOURCE_ERR must be used.

 ## fi_cq_sread / fi_cq_sreadfrom